brustulim/p2pwire/README.md

 ## Next Steps:

 - [x] Separate library from the html example and post the p2pWire lib to NPM and minimized version to a CDN
+- [x] Introduce a Event Bus to simplify the events dispatch and listeners on the application
 - [ ] Create a log util that show message in the console and dispatch events to debug as html in the browsers that have no console options like smart tvs and amazon echo show
 - [ ] Take a picture with many devices connected to p2pWire: laptop, android smartphone, android boxTv, amazon echo show, raspberry Pi, samsung smart TV (anything more?)
 - [ ] Create an windows/mac/linux service that keeps p2pWire running fulltime